AdemCatamak/SpecificationPatternExample/ReadMe.md

 This repo contains sample codes for the Medium article, which you can access via the https://medium.com/@ademcatamak/specification-design-pattern-c814649be0ef.

-The implementation of this design pattern is in the _SpecificationPatternExample.Specification_ project.
-This project has no dependency.
+The implementation of design pattern is in the _SpecificationPatternExample.Specification_ project that has no dependency.
 You can free to copy this project and use it.

 ## __RUN__